 Build Quality: Advantage Corda Jazz

 Both have great build quality, but the Jazz is a small step higher both inside and out: the case, switches, knob, power supply and other internal components.
 The Element is by no means cheaply made, it’s a pleasure to view and handle.
-But the Jazz is a step up.
+But the Jazz is better by a nod.

 Sound Quality – Subjective Listening

 Both sound great: clean, neutral, detailed and fast without brightness, deep bass without being bass-heavy.
 Both are dead silent even at high gain full volume – no hum or other background noise.
-Both have excellent measurements comparable to professional reference gear.
+Both measure well.
 Not having a DAC, the quality of the Jazz depends on the source.
 I compared the Jazz & Element using an Asus Xonar DX sound card to drive the Jazz, and driving the Element with a USB bit stream.
-I used Audeze LCD-2 headphones and extremely high quality recordings of a variety of music, mostly acoustic.
+I used Audeze LCD-2 headphones (with the 2016 drivers) and extremely high quality recordings of a variety of music, mostly acoustic.

-That said, if I needed the flexibility that the Element provides–listening to music from a laptop where I must stream bits over USB because I can’t install a high quality sound card, or I needed a DAC with line level RCA output in addition to a great headphone amp, or I was using great but less than reference quality headphones like Sennheiser HD-600 instead of the Audeze–I would grab the Element in a heartbeat.
-To put some meat to that statement, my Element is not for sale.
+That said, if I needed the flexibility that the Element provides–listening to music from a laptop where I must stream bits over USB because I can’t install a high quality sound card, or I needed to use it as a preamp in addition to a great headphone amp, or I was using great but less than reference quality headphones like Sennheiser HD-600 instead of the Audeze–I would grab the Element without hestitation.
+To put some meat to that statement, I purchased my Element and it’s not for sale.

 By comparison, the Oppo HA-1 is the best of both worlds and more.
 Its analog amp equals or exceeds the Jazz, which is a high bar.
 Its Sabre ES9018 DAC is fantastic and has coax, toslink and USB inputs.
 It is fully balanced with both line level and headphone outputs, yet also has a single-ended outputs.
 It also has great flexibility with numerous inputs and outputs.
 The only feature it lacks is the Meier’s headphone image circuit, but I only miss it on those rare recordings with artificially extreme L-R separation.
 But the HA-1 is big and bulky, weighs about 15 lbs, costs 3x the price of the Jazz or Element and is no longer made.